pammacdotnet/TypstPaper/paper.typ

 On the other hand, advanced systems like LuaTeX @Pegourie13 or ConTeXt#footnote("http://wiki.contextgarden.net") attempt to replace TeX while maintaining its output quality.
 However, these often inherit TeX's core limitations, like performance or syntax issues.
 LaTeX has slowly evolved with modular improvements like the L3 programming layer and a new hook system @Mittelbach24.
 Nevertheless, many challenges remained unsolved, especially around usability, accessibility, automation and a significantly improved user experience.

 == Computed documents and dynamic content <sec:computed>
 Dynamic content generation is a crucial feature of modern markup languages and typesetting systems, enabling documents to adapt and update automatically based on data, user input, or external conditions.
-By integrating programming logic, such as loops, conditionals, and variable interpolation, these systems can produce personalized, data-driven outputs, from dynamically generated reports in LaTeX to interactive web pages in Markdown with embedded scripts.
+By integrating programming logic, such as loops, conditionals, and variables interpolation, these systems can produce personalized, data-driven outputs, from dynamically generated reports in LaTeX to interactive web pages in Markdown with embedded scripts.
 This capability reduces manual repetition, minimizes errors, and ensures consistency when dealing with large or evolving datasets.
 Furthermore, dynamic generation supports real-time updates in interactive documents, such as dashboards or educational materials, enhancing usability and engagement.
 By blending structured markup with computational power, these systems bridge the gap between static documents and flexible, automated publishing workflows, making them indispensable for technical, scientific, and web-based documentation.

 Knitr @Xie18, Sweave @Leisch02, and similar computational document systems, such as RMarkdown @Baumer15 and Jupyter Notebooks, integrate code execution with document authoring, allowing authors to embed live code chunks that produce figures, tables, and statistical results within a narrative.
 These systems are particularly prevalent in data science and scientific writing, where reproducibility is crucial.
 Built on top of LaTeX or Markdown, they provide a powerful, albeit often complex, workflow that couples typesetting with dynamic content generation.

 #figure(
   code-grid("diagraph example.typ", leftcol: 1.6fr),
-  caption: [Example of a realtime rendered Graphviz-based diagram.],
+  caption: [Example of a compilation-time rendered Graphviz diagram.],
   kind: image,
   placement: none,
 ) <fig:dot>